MechanicalRock/mechanicalrock.github.io/_posts/2021-07-05-snowflake-saml-auth-with-G-suite.md

 <center><img src="/img/blog/snowflake-g-suite/04-Gsuite.png" /></center><br/>

 Copy the values of <code>SSO URL</code> , <code>Entity ID</code> and <code>Certificate</code> and click continue.
-You will need those later when setting up snowflake
+You will need those later when setting up Snowflake

 <center><img src="/img/blog/snowflake-g-suite/05-Gsuite.png" /></center><br/>

-Recently Snowflake has introduced a friendly name for the account, however in order to setup SSO with G-Suite you need snowflake auto generated account name and region.
+Recently Snowflake has introduced a friendly name for the account, however in order to setup SSO with G-Suite you need Snowflake's auto generated account name and region.
 To retrieve your generated account name run below command in Snowflake.

 ```sql
 select t.value:type::varchar as type,